nferraro-roofing/coffee-maker/README.md

     * Note improvements I want to make
     * Logging as a plugin.
 Test-time logging w/ defaults from logback-classic
     * Lombok plugin for IDE necessary to edit the code
+    * Test coverage requirements - why not 100%?
     * Improvements I want to make:
         * Use of modules via java9 - https://www.oracle.com/corporate/features/understanding-java-9-modules.html
             * This would allow me to export only CoffeeMaker rather than everything, while also allowing me to organize my packages in a readable, discover-able manner